tylerthomasallen/docs/src/pages/integrations/google-analytics.md

 **Android:**

-Please call the following line right after you initialize Branch in your Application’s #onCreate or Activity’s #onCreate:
+Please call the following line right after you instantiate Branch in your Application’s #onCreate or Activity’s #onCreate (and before you call initSession):

 ```java
 mTracker = sAnalytics.newTracker("UA-XXXXXXXX-1");